HimoriK/Modern-Reverse-Engineering-Docs/README.md

 <details open><summary>Terms for common tools</summary>

-- *Debugger* - sequence through program assembly interactively
+- *Debugger* - sequence through program assembly
 - *Disassembler* - retrieves the bulk program assembly
 - *Decompiler* - revert a program to it's source code (if the source is known)
 </details>